NutriKidsProject/.github/profile/README.md

 - **Technologies**: [Machine Learning, Cloud Computing, Mobile Development]

 **Goal:**
-- to empower parents in monitoring and ensuring their children's nutritional adequacy.._
+- to empower parents in monitoring and ensuring their children's nutritional adequacy.

 ---